 Texas State University Library permalink.
 A valid Texas State University User Name and password

 are required.
-Abstract:
+This article may

 The article explores the contribution of cultural process in the

 emergence of sense of guilt.
 According to the author, the

 advancement in civilization contributed to the heightening of